A Non-technical guide to keeping your water heater at optimal performance

 Knowing your water heater is about making sure your unit won’t fail prematurely or under perform, leading to less-than-hot water or high energy consumption.

-with a leak in the tank, caused by corrosion from sediment deposits inside --- and resulting in 1) an indoor flood, and 2) no access to hot water.
+Tank style water heaters have a life expectancy of 10-15 years.
+The most catastrophic way for a homeowner to discover that their unit is checking out is with a leak in the tank, caused by corrosion from sediment deposits inside --- and resulting in 1) an indoor flood, and 2) no access to hot water.

 Familiarize yourself with your water heater & inspect it regularly

 The inspection and preventive maintenance of the tank will help you get your money’s worth from your unit with the peace of mind that disaster is not imminent.